horizoncd/horizoncd.github.io/docs/reference/template/specification.md

 * **outputs.yaml**
   It's an optional file that allows the template author to define a set of outputs that can be queried after the template is deployed.

-  The following example is to output the generated domain of cluster:
+  The following example is to output the generated domain of instance:

   ```
   domain:
-    description: the domain for the cluster
+    description: the domain for the instance
-    value: {{ .Values.horizon.cluster }}.cloudnative.com
+    value: {{ .Values.horizon.instance }}.cloudnative.com
   ```

 Overall, the Horizon template format allows developers to easily package and distribute Kubernetes-based applications using Helm Charts, while providing a user-friendly form-based input experience using React JsonSchema Form and json schema.

 ## GitOps Repository Structure

-Based on this template, users can create applications and clusters through a form on the website.
+Based on this template, users can create applications and instances through a form on the website.
 We use GitOps approach to managing the resources that are deployed using the Horizon Template, the directory structure of the gitops repo is as follows:

 ```
 .